Driver dead after ute goes into West Coast river

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A man is dead after his ute went into the Wanganui River near the West Coast township of Harihari this morning.
+A man has died after his ute went into the Wanganui River near the West Coast township of Harihari this morning.

-A police spokesman said the vehicle went into water from Wanganui Flat Rd about 9.15am.
+A police spokesman said the vehicle went into water off Wanganui Flat Rd about 9.15am.

 The driver was found dead in the vehicle, they said.